Kuuuube/kanjigrid/README.md

 - Added option to export Kanji Grid as JSON.

+- Kanji are rendered in a dynamic grid that will adapt to window size instead of a static table.

+- Automatically set language tag based on grouping and manual language tag setting.

 ## Bug Fixes

 - `Save HTML` and `Save Image` now properly function.